ENCODE-DCC/caper/README.md

 }
 ```

-And then run `caper run` with your `backend.conf`.
+And then run `caper run` with your `your.backend.conf`.
 ```
-$ caper run ... --backend-file backend.conf
+$ caper run ... --backend-file your.backend.conf
 ```

 ## Caper server heartbeat (running multiple servers)